logannc/blog/content/blog/first_post/index.md

 slug="first-post"
 title = "First Blog Post"
-description = "Wherein I describe how everything works." summary = "I don't know what this summary field is for." date = 2018-10-18 in_search_index = true render = true
+description = "Wherein I describe how everything works." date = 2018-10-18 in_search_index = true
+render = true